 Take the pie crust out of the freezer and put it on a baking sheet.

-In a skillet, on medium heat, add 1 Tbsp. olive oil, onions, and mushrooms.
+In a skillet, on medium heat, add 1 Tbsp. olive oil, onions, mushrooms, and zucchini.

-Add the vinegar, lemon juice, 1/4 tsp. salt, soymilk or almond milk, and nutritional yeast.
+Add the vinegar, lemon juice, 1/4 tsp. salt, soymilk, and nutritional yeast.
 Puree until smooth.

-If you don’t have a food processor, you can just add all of the ingredients to a large bowl and use a pastry cutter to break up the tofu and to mix all the ingredients together.
-That’s what I did.
-Yes, ever since Christmas, we’re the proud owners of a food processor, but I wasn’t about to fire it up with the kids trying to sleep.
+If you don’t have a food processor, you can just add all of these ingredients to a large bowl and use a pastry cutter to break up the tofu and to mix all the ingredients together.

 Add the tofu mixture to the bowl with the onion mixture.

-Add the Fakin’ Bacon to the tofu/onion/spinach mixture.
-Add the Daiya cheese.
+Add the sausage to the tofu/onion/spinach mixture.
 Stir all ingredients together.